Skip to main content

 Behavior:

-• true: Use normal browser mode (saves cookies/session)
+• true: Use normal browser mode (default, saves cookies/session)

 Use Cases: